If the idea of going away traveling for months at a time appeals to you, will you have everything properly planned out?

 Although you might seem a tad intimidated by the idea, you can pick up and go for months at a time if you take a pro-active approach when it comes to planning.

-So, if you are planning long-term travels in your near future, what’s the plan?
+So, if you are planning long-term travels in the near future, what’s the plan?